School of Health Sciences

 - 100 credit program.

-- Program to be housed at Oakland University-West Center (OWC) located at 1500 University Dr, Auburn Hills, MI 48326.
+- Program to be housed at Oakland West Center (OWC) - 1500 University Dr, Auburn Hills, MI 48326

-- Clinical year consists of rotations in 7 core disciplines (Internal medicine, family medicine, pediatrics, emergency medicine, general surgery, Women’s health, and behavioral medicine) in addition to 2 elective specialties.
+- Clinical phase consists of rotations in 7 core disciplines (Internal medicine, family medicine, pediatrics, emergency medicine, general surgery, Women’s health, and behavioral medicine) in addition to 2 elective specialties.
 Elective specialties in areas such as cardiology, pulmonology, gastroenterology, etc.

 - Each rotation is 4 weeks in duration.